Myrmecophily: Ant-plant interactions

-Myrmecophily is considered a form of indirect plant defense against herbivory, though ants often provide other services in addition to protection.
-Some ants provide hygienic services to keep leaf surfaces clean and deter disease, and defense against fungal pathogens has also been demonstrated.
-Ants commonly prune epiphytes, vines, and parasitic plants from their host plant, and they sometimes thin the shoots of neighboring plants, as well.
-In doing so, ants reduce plant-plant competition for space, light, nutrients, and water.
-Finally, current work focusing on ants' role in nutrient supplementation for plants has shown that in many ant-plant relationships, nutrient flow is bidirectional.
-One study has estimated that while 80% of the carbon in the bodies of Azteca spp. workers is supplied by the host tree (Cecropia spp.), 90% of the Cecropia tree's nitrogen was supplied by ant debris carried to the tree as a result of external foraging.
-In light of these services, myrmecophily has been considered advantageous in ensuring a plant's survival and ecological success, although the costs to the plant of providing for the ants can sufficiently high to offsets benefits.
+Myrmecophily is an indirect form of plant defense against herbivory, though ants often provide other services as well.
+Some ants keep leaf surfaces clean, helping to deter disease, while others defend against fungal pathogens.
+Ants commonly prune epiphytes, vines, and parasitic plants from their host plant, and they sometimes thin the shoots of neighboring plants.
+This reduces plant-plant competition for space, light, nutrients, and water.
+In many ant-plant relationships, nutrient flow is bidirectional.
+While 80% of the carbon in the bodies of Azteca spp. workers is supplied by the host tree (Cecropia spp.), 90% of the Cecropia tree's nitrogen is supplied by ant debris carried to the tree as a result of external foraging.
+In light of these services, myrmecophily assists a plant's survival and ecological success, sometimes at a high cost to the plant in providing for the ants.